Judiciary of France: Activities

 In addition, the Cour des Comptes supports and provides half of the judges of the Cour de discipline financière et budgétaire (Court of financial and budgetary discipline), the other half being provided by the Conseil d'État.
-This court tries ordonnateurs — that is, the persons who order expenses and the recovery of debts, and may fine them for undue expenses or for sums that they should have decided to recover.
+This court tries ordonnateurs — that is, the persons who order expenses and the recovery of debts, may fine them for undue expenses or for sums that they should have decided to recover.
 However, the court cannot try government ministers, or (in almost all cases), local elected officials; thus, with few exceptions, the only ordonnateurs that face the court are civil servants.

 If the Cour des Comptes or the regional chambers discern criminal behavior in the accounts that they audit, they refer the matter to the appropriate criminal court.

 Most of the activity of the Cour des Comptes and the regional chambers is not of a judicial kind (juridictionnel); rather, they act as a general auditing system.
 However, even for these activities, they act with almost complete independence of both the executive and the legislative branches.

 The court and chambers may advise, or reprimand, ministries, administrations and public establishments that they audited.

 The court and chamber publish a yearly report in which it discusses a selection of misuses of funds and other incidents.
 In addition, they may also publish specialized reports.
 The court and chambers are free to inquire on whatever they wish within their field of competency; the court may also be commissioned reports by Parliament.

 In all these advisory and publishing activities, the court and chambers do not limit themselves to pure accounting issues, but they also take the efficiency of public services into account.
 They may, for instance, criticize an expense that was legally ordered and accounted for, but which was inappropriate with respect to criteria of good financial management.

 The 2001 Loi d'orientation sur les lois de finances (LOLF, law fixing the framework for budget acts) changed the way budget was passed in France: now, budget is attributed to specific missions, and the efficiency of spending on each mission is to be assessed.
 In that context, the court's missions will include an increased dose of assessment of efficiency.